 Flourist (Vancouver, B.C.)

-Flourist will soon have a retail space in Vancouver, but for now it stone mills its organic flour to order.
+Flourist opened its Vancouver mill and bakery in 2019 (though it’s temporarily closed at the moment).
 If you’re not into baking, you can try treats made with Flourist Flour at a variety of bakeries and restaurants in B.C. (as well as one each in Alberta and Ontario).

-This mill in the Maritimes sells stone-ground flour made from locally grown grains.
+This mill sells stone-ground flour made from locally grown grains.
 Some products are available in big grocery stores, including Sobeys.